Inspecting an as-built bridge abutment with PIX4Dcatch

 Number of images | Area 1: 2,427 Area 2: 2,699 Area 3: 1,842 |

-Results: how does PIX4Dcatch compare with conventional technology?
+Results: how did PIX4Dcatch compare with conventional technology?

 Standard height: within ±50mm of the design value Eccentricity: within 100mm Pile diameter: Design value -30mm or more

-In addition, the time required for data acquisition on-site was significantly reduced, and productivity was improved.
-With the conventional measurement method, it took two people approximately 7 hours (including the creation of control charts) to complete the measurements, but with the use of mobile measurement technology, the measurements could be completed by one person in approximately 5 minutes x 3 times = 15 minutes in total.
+In addition, the time required for data acquisition on-site was significantly reduced and productivity improved using PIX4Dcatch.
+With mobile scanning the measurements were completed by one person in approximately 5 minutes x 3 times = 15 minutes in total!

-Using the high-density point cloud, one person spent just over two hours calculating the semi automatic control values, this took around five hours and with half the amount of people!
+With conventional equipment it took two people approximately 7 hours to complete measurements and create control charters.
+With PIX4Dcatch, using the high-density point cloud, one person spent just over two hours calculating the semi automatic control values.
 Since the calculation was semi-automatic it reduced dependency on differing levels of skills and experience, thus standardizing the quality and outcome of the work.

 “We feel that PIX4Dcatch has great potential as a tool for terrestrial surveying that can create accurate point cloud models.
 We would like to use it to take on the challenge of solving issues at the site in addition to the foundation work we worked on this time." - Mr. Kirai, Representative Director of Ai Consultant

 We processed the image data from PIX4Dcatch using PIX4Dmatic.
 With PIX4Dmatic multiple projects can be processed automatically, and processing can be performed in parallel with other work or at night.
 PIX4Dmatic also has the ability to queue processing, so as soon as one project is processed, the next can automatically start!
-Since we only used PIX4Dcatch, it took time to convert the coordinates, but if an RTK device was used, like the viDoc, we would have reduced the work time even further.
+Since we only used PIX4Dcatch, it took time to convert the coordinates, but if an RTK device was used we would have reduced the work time even further.

-How did PIX4Dcatch compare with LiDAR-only mobile measurement technology?
+How did PIX4Dcatch compare with LiDAR-only mobile scanning?

 PIX4Dcatch performed very well in the comparison between the different mobile measurement technologies; even the edges were reproduced clearly, and I was surprised that the rebar was accurately converted into a point cloud.